(Please note that this example program will not run without a valid GPS signal)

 - It cannot be used for stand alone purposes at the same time it is used for the RFzero’s own use, i.e. measuring the reference frequency

-- Maximum input signal voltage is 3,6 V
+- The maximum input signal voltage is 3,6 V

-- The minimum “high” voltage of an input signal is 2,0 V
+- The minimum “high” logic level voltage is 2,0 V

 - The maximum measurable frequencies are